Retrospected/app.picnic/APPSTORE.md

 ## CHANGELOG

-### 1.4.0
+### 1.4.1
-<b>Note that after this update you will have to re-authenticate via the Picnic app settings.</b>

-- Bugfix: Fixing bug to store credentials to the settings
+- Bugfix: Catching any errors during periodic polling of the order status.

 ## TODO
 - Add speech command to remove last added product by Homey